Ergodic Estimates of One-Step Numerical Approximations for Superlinear SODEs: Abstract

 \section{Abstract}

-This paper establishes the first-order convergence rate for the ergodic error of numerical approximations to a class of stochastic ODEs (SODEs) with superlinear coefficients and multiplicative noise.
-By leveraging the generator approach to the Stein method, we derive a general error representation formula for one-step numerical schemes.
-Under suitable dissipativity and smoothness conditions, we prove that the error between the accurate invariant measure $\pi$ and the numerical invariant measure $\pi_\tau$ is of order $\OOO(\tau)$, which is sharp.
+This paper establishes the first-order convergence rate for the ergodic errors and ergodic limits of numerical approximations to a class of stochastic ODEs (SODEs) with superlinear coefficients and multiplicative noise.
+By leveraging the generator approach within the Stein method, we derive a general error representation formula for one-step numerical schemes.
 Our framework applies to several recently studied schemes, including the tamed Euler, projected Euler, and backward Euler methods.
+Numerical experiments confirm the optimality of the derived ergodic estimates.